Skip to main content

 Example: Finding Extraction Failures

 Your browser agent extracts product data.
 Some extractions fail.
-Each extraction.failed event has an attribute like:
+Each extraction.failed event has a payload like:

 {